 Figure 2 - The current TechNet hybrid application architecture

 To achieve network connectivity and authentication/authorization between the on-premises databases and cloud-hosted web front ends, the team chose to adopt a solution provided by Microsoft’s Global Foundation Services (GFS).
 GFS is the engine that powers the infrastructure and many services for Microsoft’s global datacenters.
-The GFS Services for Azure Applications (GSAA) team provides a solution that uses a Windows Azure plug-in or a base VM role image to manage traffic heuristics.
-It provides a framework that meets all of the medium business impact (MBI) requirements for Windows Azure data and GFS, which allows data to reside in and pass through the cloud.
+The GFS Services for Azure Applications (GSAA) team provides a solution that uses an Azure plug-in or a base VM role image to manage traffic heuristics.
+It provides a framework that meets all of the medium business impact (MBI) requirements for Azure data and GFS, which allows data to reside in and pass through the cloud.

-GSAA also provides a new domain named azr.gbl (the Windows Azure domain) that has trust relationships with the Microsoft internal on-premise domain that hosts many online services.
+GSAA also provides a new domain named azr.gbl (the Azure domain) that has trust relationships with the Microsoft internal on-premise domain that hosts many online services.
 This enables the use of integrated authentication.
-With all of these controls in place, the GFS network team allows connectivity between Windows Azure hosted services and internal systems and hosted services.
-The GSAA solution seamlessly enables Windows Azure hosted services to interact with Microsoft’s internal hosted services over GFS’s world class network, without making intrusive security or network changes.
+With all of these controls in place, the GFS network team allows connectivity between Azure hosted services and internal systems and hosted services.
+The GSAA solution seamlessly enables Azure hosted services to interact with Microsoft’s internal hosted services over GFS’s world class network, without making intrusive security or network changes.

-A major goal for the move to Windows Azure was to maintain or improve performance for the migrated applications.
-The EPX Performance and Reliability team compared the performance of the original on-premises and the Windows Azure hosted TechNet sites.
+A major goal for the move to Azure was to maintain or improve performance for the migrated applications.
+The EPX Performance and Reliability team compared the performance of the original on-premises and the Azure hosted TechNet sites.
 The charts in Figure 3 illustrate the page load time for the initial user experience (PLT1) for pages served from four regional datacenters.

 Page load times are measured above fold time (AFT).
 Fold time is the point at which the browser clears the current page and starts to load the new page.
 Measuring performance from this point ensures that results are not skewed by factors such as DNS resolution time and proxy server negotiation.